 St. Jude is a specialty research hospital for children, not a general children’s hospital.
 We focus on providing exceptional care to patients with pediatric cancer and other catastrophic diseases.
 Acceptance to St. Jude is generally based upon having a disease that we treat and study, and may be based on potential eligibility for an open clinical trial.

-As one of the largest pediatric cancer research hospitals in the world, St. Jude treats about 8,600 patients each year with 77 beds in operation and a license to go up to 80 beds.
+As one of the largest pediatric cancer research hospitals in the world, St. Jude treats more than 8,000 patients each year with 77 beds in operation and a license to go up to 80 beds.
 But our approach is different and has been since we opened the hospital.
 We believe a child should live as typical a childhood as possible, even when battling life-threatening diseases.
 That’s why most of our patients are treated as outpatients and stay in one of our housing facilities with rooms specifically designed and managed by us for families of children with cancer and other diseases.
 Construction of a new housing facility is underway.

 At St. Jude, we pay for all treatment; travel for a patient, a parent and another adult of the family’s choosing; housing for up to four in a family with options for bigger or other accommodations in one of our four housing facilities; and a daily food credit for use in our cafeteria and a stipend for food purchased outside of our cafeteria.
 Our onsite school allows patients to keep up with their school program back home.
 We offer numerous other services for our families, including psychosocial help for caregivers and siblings coping with a child’s cancer diagnosis, child life specialists, concierge services to help families with everyday tasks like delivering groceries, translation help for those who do not speak English as a first language, and much more.